HomeSpan/SomfyRTS/README_DRAFT.md

 In addition to an ESP32 board, our remote requires a "434 MHz" transmitter.
 However, rather than using the standard carrier frequency of 433.92 MHz, Somfy RTS uses a carrier frequency of 433.42 MHz, which is 0.5 MHz lower than the standard.
 Though it is possble to use a standard 433.92 MHz transmitter (such as the one used to construct a HomeSpan remote control for a [Zephyr Kitchen Vent Hood](https://github.com/HomeSpan/ZephyrVentHood)), there is no guarantee that the Somfy motor will accurately receive the RF signal, or that the range will allow for whole-home coverage.

-Instead, this project uses an RFM69 *programmable* 434 MHz transceiver that can be configured to transmit using a carrier frequency of 433.42 MHz to exactly match the Somfy RTS system.
+Instead, this project uses an RFM69 *programmable* 434 MHz transceiver that can be configured to use a carrier frequency of 433.42 MHz, which exactly matches the Somfy RTS system.
 The ESP32 communicates with the RFM69 via the ESP32's external SPI bus, which requires you to connect the MOSI, MISO, and SCK pins on your ESP32 to those same pins on your RFM69.
-If you are using Adafruit's RFM69 FeatherWing with Adafruit's ESP32 Feather Board, these connections are already hardwired for you.
+If you are using Adafruit's RFM69 FeatherWing in combination with Adafruit's ESP32 Feather Board, these connections are already hardwired for you.
 In addition, you'll need to make 3 other connections from "output" pins on the ESP32 to "input" pins on the RFM69:

 * The SPI Chip Select ("CS") Pin on the RMF69 needs to be connected to a pin on the ESP32 used to enable the RMF69 SPI bus.
 This sketch uses GPIO pin 33 on the ESP32 for the RFM69 Chip Select.
 If you are using the AdaFruit combination above, simply solder a jumper between the through-hole on the RFM69 FeatherWing labeled "CS" and the through-hole labeled "B" (which is conveniently hardwired to GPIO pin 33).